Espresso vs Turkish: Which is Stronger?

 Good Turkish coffee is made with pure Arabica beans.
 These are about 1.1% caffeine.
 Typically 20% of the cheaper, stronger-tasting Robusta beans are used in Italian espresso blends.
 These are 2.2%, twice the caffeine.

 Espresso releases less caffeine from the bean.

 Darker roasts have less caffeine.

-Espresso uses a dark roast while Turkish is a medium roast.
+Espresso uses a dark roast while Turkish is traditionally a medium roast.
 Roasting depletes the caffeine.

 Turkish can use as many spoons of sugar as coffee.